 Due to the many uses of PFAS within the semiconductor industry, the industry has attempted to group uses into three distinct substitution timeframes.
 Please refer to the ESIA's response to Q7 for more details.
-Generally, it takes 5 to 25 years to develop, qualify, and implement alternatives.
+Generally, it takes 5 to 25 years to develop, qualify, and implement alternatives and in some instances a PFAS-free alternative may never be identified, despite enormous research efforts.
+Considering this, ESIA would like to note that while we appreciate the proposed 12-year derogation, it is possible that even after the 12 years, the industry needs more time to identify alternatives.